ppmim/PAPI/docs/modules.rst

     - T-FOCUS (telescope focus) keyword value present in the header
     - (Raw) Images with enought number of stars
-    - A serie of images taken with covering a range of telescope focus values including the best focus value.
+    - A series of images taken with covering a range of telescope focus values including the best focus value.

 .. index:: focus, fwhm, seeing